-But can you have a UTI without pain?
+But is it possible to have a UTI without Symptoms?
 Could you be sick and not even know it?
 The scary answer is yes.

 Silent UTI Symptoms

-Silent UTI infections are tricky to detect because they may not come with typical urinary tract infection symptoms — namely, a burning sensation when peeing, a feeling of pain in the lower abdomen, and a near-constant urge to empty the bladder.
+A silent UTI is tricky to detect because they may not come with typical urinary tract infection symptoms — namely, a burning sensation when peeing, a feeling of pain in the lower abdomen, and a near-constant urge to empty the bladder.